JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 }
 ```

-Note that the only difference here for `update` is the `"id"` property
+Note that the only difference in `update` is the `"id"` property
 associated with the rule instance.
-All settings of a rule instance can be
+You can modify any of the settings of
-modified.
+a rule instance.
 Updates are not required to specify `questionId` or `questionName`,
-but either can be specified for update, and if both are specified then
+but you can specify either for `update`, and if you specify both they must refer to
-they must refer to the same saved question.
+the same saved question.

 ### Delete an alert rule

-This an be used to delete any rule instance, regardless of whether it uses
+You can use this operation to delete any rule instance, regardless of whether it uses
 an inline question or a referenced question.

 ```graphql